 However, despite the need for communication to be high up the agenda in all organisations, our Spring 2017 Employee Outlook survey found that two-fifths of employees said they receive either limited information or none at all when it comes to their organisation’s strategy.

 Challenges in effective organisational communication can lie across all areas of the system.
-Faced with change and complexity, senior leaders often struggle to communicate clearly and authentically about where the organisation is going and the impact on employees.
+Faced with change and complexity, senior leaders often struggle to communicate clearly about where the organisation is going and the impact on employees.
 Equally, managers can lack the skills, confidence and time needed to communicate well with their teams.
-Further, traditional ‘static’ intranets are often unwieldy and content-heavy; not designed for employee usability and this is a particular problem for people who’re used to personalised, on-demand content in their private lives.
+Further, traditional ‘static’ intranets are often unwieldy and content-heavy; not designed for employee usability.
+This is a particular problem for people who are used to personalised, on-demand content in their private lives.

 Principles of an effective employee communications strategy